 Maze, Egregor, SunCrypt, and Doppelpaymer are the primary groups identified in the report.

-Use of ransomware has massive increased in 2020, according to the report, with a 311% increase from the previous year in the amount paid by its victims to deposit addresses.
+Use of ransomware massively increased in 2020, according to the report, with a 311% increase from the previous year in the amount paid by its victims to deposit addresses.
 This constituted nearly $350 million (£255m) worth of cryptocurrency.
 No other category of cryptocurrency-based crime saw a higher annual growth rate.

 Despite this increase, Chainalysis suspects there are far fewer cybercriminals responsible for these attacks than one would assume.
 This is due to the nature of the RaaS model and the likelihood that many of these strains are only slight variations of software controlled by the same people.